Muller-bit/Web3_Wallet_Security/notes/02_indepth_Mullti_sig_wallet.md

 This is a fundamental departure from standard EOAs, where a single compromised private key grants an attacker full control over the associated funds.

-A key feature of multi-sig wallets is their customizability,
+A key feature of multi-sig wallets is their customizability,often referred to as an "X-of-Y" configuration: